Featured Testimonial About Creighton University

 Joe said there’s more than 20 of his siblings, kids, nieces, nephews and spouses who attended Creighton.
 Including his parents.

-“We all have some much from Creighton to be thankful for,” Joe said.
+“We all have so much from Creighton to be thankful for,” Joe said.

 Ooh, Bluejay, I love your way